-This annual specialised event provides numerous opportunities to hear Finnish and international organists, orchestras and choirs, with the organ serving as an instrument of several musical genres over the festival week.
-Since its very inception in 1973 Lahti Organ Festival has also featured films, circus, dance and various experimental art forms in the organ music programme.
+Providing organ music experiences since 1973, this annual specialised event provides numerous opportunities to hear Finnish and international organists, orchestras and choirs.
+The organ serves as an instrument of several musical genres over the festival week, which also incorporates films, opera, dance and various experimental art forms into the organ music programme.

 |Festival address||Lahti Festival on map|

 |Office||Vesijärvenkatu 20 C 46, FI-15140 Lahti|

 This chamber music event centres on the 300 year-old wooden cruciform church in the village of Iitti, about 70 miles northeast of Helsinki.
 The high point of the festivities will be hauling a piano to the lookout point at Hiidenvuori for a watchnight concert.
 The pianist Laura Mikkola has served as Artistic Director of the festival from its very foundation.